On the Limits of Language Generation: Trade-Offs Between Hallucination and Mode Collapse: Results with Subset Oracles

-\item[] \textit{$\#$ Define an language $L_i\in V_t$ to be \underline{critical} if $L_i$ is the smallest-index language in $V_t$ or $L_i$ is a subset of all languages preceding it in $V_t$, \ie{}, if $L_i\subseteq L_j$ for all $1\leq j < i$} \item Construct the set $C_t\subseteq V_t$ of all critical languages \item \textbf{return} $i$ where $L_i$ is the largest-indexed language in the set of critical languages $C_t$ \end{enumerate} \end{mdframed} Let $i$ be the first index such that $K=L_i$.
-The above algorithm {outputs an index $z$ with $L_z=K$} when $K$ is the last element of the set of critical languages $C_t$.
+\item Construct the set $C_t\subseteq V_t$ of all critical languages \item \textbf{output} $i$ where $L_i$ is the largest-indexed language in the set of critical languages $C_t$ \end{enumerate} \end{mdframed} Let $i$ be the first index such that $K=L_i$.
+The above algorithm {identifies $K$} when $K$ is the last element of the set of critical languages $C_t$.
 This condition is implied by the following two conditions. \begin{enumerate} \item[(A)] $K$ is in the set of critical languages $C_t$. \item[(B)] All the languages $L_j$ with $j > i$ that are included in $C_t$ satisfy $L_j = K$. \end{enumerate} Result (4.3) of \citecustom{kleinberg2024language} shows that there is a finite time $t_a$ after which Condition (A) holds.
 We will show that there is also a finite time $t_b$ after which Condition (B) holds.
 This shows that, {for any $t\geq \max\inbrace{t_a,t_b}$, $\algo{A}$ outputs an index $z(t)$ such $L_{z(t)}=K$}. {As mentioned before one can convert this into an algorithm that outputs a fixed index (after some finite time) using the post-processing routine in \cref{lem:post-processing-same-index}.}